Functional equations of Selberg and Ruelle zeta functions for non-unitary twists: Introduction

+The connection of the Ruelle zeta function to spectral invariants such as the analytic torsion has been studied for example by Fried (\cite{Fried}), Bunke and Olbrich (\cite{BO}), Wotzke (\cite{Wo}), M\"{u}ller (\cite{M2}) for compact hyperbolic manifolds, under certain assumptions on the representation of the fundamental group of the manifold.
+For the case of a hyperbolic manifold of finite volume, we refer the reader to the work of Park (\cite{Park}) and Pfaff (\cite{pfaff2}, \cite{pfaff1}).
+A far more advanced study of the dynamical zeta functions of locally symmetric manifolds of higher rank is due to Moscovici and Stanton in \cite{MS91}, Deitmar in \cite{Deit1}, Schen in \cite{Shen2018} and Moscovici, Stanton and Frahm in \cite{MSF}.
+Fedosova and Pohl in \cite{Fedosova2020}, studied the Selberg zeta function on hyperbolic surfaces for geometrically finite, non-elementary Fuchsian groups $\Gamma$ and finite-dimensional representations with non-expanding cusp monodromy.
+They use transfer operators techniques to prove the meromorphic continuation of the zeta function.

-One of our goals is to find an analogue to the theorem of Fried in \cite{Fried}.
-In his paper \cite{Fried}, Fried considered the standard representation of $M=\SO(d-1)$ on $\Lambda^{j}\C^{d-1}$ and an orthogonal representation $\rho\colon\Gamma\rightarrow \rm O(m)$ of $\Gamma$.
-Using the Selberg trace formula for the heat operator $e^{-t\Delta_{j}}$, where $\Delta_{j}$ is the Hodge Laplacian on $j$-forms on $X$, he managed to prove the meromorphic continuation of the zeta functions to the whole complex plane $\C$, as well as functional equations for the Selberg zeta function (\cite[p.531-532]{Fried}).
-He proved also that, in the case of $d=\dim(X)$ being odd and $\rho$ acyclic, i.e., the twisted cohomology groups $H^*(X;\rho)$ vanish for all $j$, the Ruelle zeta function
+For hyperbolic manifolds of odd dimension, Fried in \cite{Fried} considered an orthogonal representation $\varrho\colon\Gamma\rightarrow \rm O(m)$ of $\Gamma$.
+Using the Selberg trace formula for the heat operator $e^{-t\Delta_{j}}$, where $\Delta_{j}$ is the Hodge Laplacian on $j$-forms on $X$ with values in the flat vector bundle $E_{\varrho}$ associated with $\varrho$, he proved the meromorphic continuation of the zeta functions to the whole complex plane $\C$, as well as functional equations for the Selberg zeta function (\cite[p.
+531-532]{Fried}).
+Under the assumption that $\varrho$ is acyclic, i.e., the cohomology with coefficients in the local system defined by $\rho$ vanish for all $j$, the Ruelle zeta function, defined for Re$(s)>d-1$ by